ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## Does each virtual operating system need to have a license?
 {: #does-each-virtual-operating-system-need-to-have-a-license}

-Windows 2003 and 2008 virtual machines are licensed through {{site.data.keyword.BluSoftlayer_notm}}.
+Windows virtual machines are licensed through {{site.data.keyword.BluSoftlayer_notm}}.
 Linux virtual machines are freely licensed and require no action.

 ## Will the virtual machines have access to the private network?
 {: #will-the-virtual-machines-have-access-to-the-private-network}